Marty Meehan: Tenure

 Meehan's campaign fund was among the largest campaign accounts of any House member, with $4,829,540 cash on hand reported on October 15, 2005.
 This is the result of raising more money than he spent in several campaigns since his first in 1992.
 In 2016, after his first year as president of UMass, Meehan closed his congressional campaign signaling an end to his political career so he could focus his energies on leading the UMass system.

 In the 2004 Congressional race, Meehan raised $3,170,733 and spent $459,977 of that, thus adding $2,710,756 to his cash on hand.
 His opponent, Tom Tierney raised $30,943 and spent $30,406.
 Overall, in the 2004 race, incumbents in the House of Representatives on average raised $1,122,505 compared to $192,964 for their challengers.

+Harold Brown Jr. interned with Meehan while studying at George Washington University.
+He went to work for the Central Intelligence Agency and was killed in action at the Camp Chapman attack.

 Meehan was mentioned as a possible candidate for the U.S. Senate in 2004, if Massachusetts' junior senator, John Kerry, had been elected to the presidency.

 Meehan worked with former Marine Staff Sgt.
 Eric Alva and a bipartisan group of representatives to Capitol Hill to reintroduce the Military Readiness Enhancement Act, legislation that would repeal the Pentagon's "don't ask, don't tell" policy regarding gay service members.